-According to new research on growth, food intakes, and kids with autism, these kids tend to eat terrible diets, but this doesn’t affect growth or nutrition status.
+According to research on growth, food intakes, and kids with autism, published in Pediatrics, these kids tend to eat terrible diets.
+But it doesn’t really matter.

-Hmm.
 I have quantified food intakes and assessed growth patterns on hundreds of children with autism.
-My experience in practice strongly disagrees with this conclusion, but I will leave it to a parent to illustrate with her own quote how preposterous this study’s conclusion is (as printed in The Chelsea Standard, Parents Adjust To Life With Autistic Child) “…he suddenly stopped talking.
+Yep, terrible diets are common for kids with autism.
+But after that, I part ways with the Pediatrics article.
+There’s so much wrong with it, it’s hard to know where to begin.
+But let’s start here, with this parent’s quote about how, well, preposterous this study’s conclusion is (as printed in The Chelsea Standard, Parents Adjust To Life With Autistic Child), as she describes her own child’s descent into autism: “…he suddenly stopped talking.
 He stopped eating any food except for pretzels.
 Instead, he ate sand, wood and rocks.”

-The message from Pediatrics on this permits clinicians to conclude that this should trigger no particular concern.
+The message from Pediatrics on this lets you doctor conclude that this should trigger no particular concern.
 It’s okay for kids to eat nothing but pretzels, sand, wood, and rocks.
 No medical intervention required.

 In fact, in 11 years in practice, I have never encountered a child with autism who did not have a treatable nutrition problem.
 They do typically eat extremely limited diets.
 It isn’t unusual for me to see no more than three items on a food diary: “Gogurt x 3; chocolate milk 4-5 cups/day; plain noodles, 1 big bowl” …and this is what a child will have been eating year in and year out.
 It’s no stretch to intuit that this will leave any child bereft of adequate nutrition to learn, grow, sleep, thrive, or behave to their potential.
 We would never leave a typically developing child on a diet of nothing but literally only coffee cake and milk for years (another example from my practice).